meghdadFar/wordview/README.md

 # Contributions

-Thank you for contributing to our project!
+Thank you for contributing to wordview!
 We and the users of this repo appreciate your efforts!

 ## Issues
 You can see the list of existing open and closed issues [here](https://github.com/meghdadFar/wordview/issues).